shakfu/py-js/README.md

 make build
 ```

-This builds the default 'linked-to-system|homebrew python' version of `py`.
-Read further for alternative ways to build and install `py`.
+This builds the default 'linked-to-system|homebrew python' version of `py` and (also python-in-javascript `pyjs`.
+Read further for alternative ways to build and install `py` and `pyjs`

-You can run alternative builds using make or the python `builder` from `py-js/sources/py`.
+### Current Status of Builders

+As of this writing this project has two separate build system which should be
+unified some day.
+You don't have to use both but it's understanding the
+differences.

+1. Homebrew python build system based on makefiles and bash scripts: re-uses your existing homebrew installation to build the externals with a number of variations.
+The default build uses this system.

+2. Python `builder` system: was developed to handle the complex case of
+   downloading python (from python.org) and its dependencies for their
+   respective sites in source form and then building minimal static python
+   binaries with which to reliably compile python3 externals which are
+   portable, relocatable, self-contained, small-in-size, and therefore usable
+   in Max Packages and Standalones.

 ### Build Variations

 One of the objectives of this project is to cater to a number of build variations.
-As of this writing, the homebrew based variations (except for one strange case detailed below) work the most reliably.
-Externals built on custom minimized static build of python from src also work well but use a different build system.
+As of this writing, the homebrew based variations (except for one strange case detailed below) work mostly ok.
+Externals built using the python-builder system work well and fulfil the portability requirements.

 There is generally tradeoff of size vs. portability: